IniongunIsaac/MemeMe-1.0/README.md

 ### How to run(installation):

 * Clone this repository.
-* Cd into the root directory.
-* Run `pod install` from the root directory to install the project's dependencies.
 * Open `xcworkspace` project using Xcode.
 * Build and run the project on the XCode Simulator or any physically connected iOS device.